pywbem/pywbemtools/docs/mock_support.rst

 Creating files for the mock repository
 ---------------------------------------

-The following is an example  MOF file (``tst_file.mof``) that defines some qualifier declarations, a single CIMClass, and a single CIMInstance of that
+The following is an example MOF file (named ``tst_file.mof``) that defines some CIM qualifier declarations, a single CIM class, and a single CIM instance of that class:
-class:

 .. code-block:: text

+    # Define some qualifiers

     Qualifier Description : string = null,
         Scope(any),